 All of these reinsurance covers provide for recovery of a portion of losses paid and loss reserves from reinsurers.
 Under its reinsurance security policy, the Company predominantly cedes business with reinsurers rated A- or better by Standard & Poors and/or AM Best Company.
+Where business is ceded to reinsurers that are unrated, associated credit risk is mitigated by collateral held in trust.
 The Company remains liable to the extent that reinsurers do not meet their obligations under these agreements either due to solvency issues, contractual disputes or some other reason.
-Included within the Company's GAAP reinsurance recoverable as at 31 December 2021 were amounts of USD 2070.6 million (2020: USD 2,090.2 million) recoverable from a group company.
+Included within the Company's GAAP reinsurance recoverable as at 31 December 2022 were amounts of USD 1,917.4 million (2021: USD 2070.6 million) recoverable from a group company.